eslindsey/everyplate/units.md

     padding-left: 0.125em;
   }
 ---
-This document is a record of how much EveryPlate (and HelloFresh) considers "1 unit" on their recipe cards.
+This document is a record of how much EveryPlate and HelloFresh consider "1 unit" on their recipe cards.

 **Note:** Only ingredients listed like "1 | 2" or "1 unit | 2 units" will be included in